For a list of all jellies, see list of jellies.

 | very large

-A high AC can render you nearly immune to five single slime creatures, but five combined into a titanic slime creature will do enough damage to overwhelm nearly anything.
+A high AC can render you nearly immune to five single slime creatures, but five combined into a titanic slime creature will do enough damage to overwhelm nearly any character.
 As they merge and grow, the experience they grant also rises, though their HD and MR do not increase, which is relevant for many enchantments.
-Note that you do not get more experience for killing one titanic slime than for killing five normal ones: you in fact get less.
+Note that you do not get more experience for killing one titanic slime than for killing five normal ones — you, in fact, get less.